PoisotLab/2015_ms_datamining/ms.md

 the ecosystemic, scales.
 Indeed, we live in a data-rich world, and a very large amount of these data can now *easily* be collected, reducing the need for additional costly and time-consuming sampling.
-More importantly, this allows *rapid* evaluation of scenarios.
-In this contribution, building on a real-life example, we (i) outline the basic approach, (ii) identify technical bottlenecks, (iii) discuss issues related to scientific ethics and best practice, and (iv) provide clear recommendations moving forward.
+More importantly, this allows *rapid* evaluation of both climate change scenarios [@albouy] and hypotheses.
+In this contribution, building on a real-life example, we (i) outline the basic approach of integrating data from a variety of sources (both in terms of provenance, and type of ecological information), (ii) identify technical bottlenecks, (iii) discuss issues related to scientific ethics and best practice, and (iv) provide clear recommendations moving forward.